ShantGananian/shantgananian.github.io/_en/javascript-height-measure-triangulation.md

 First a new HTML document, named <code>index.html</code>, is created and a title is given to the page (here: 'Height Measuring Tool').
 An empty CSS file <code>style.css</code>, for the styles, and an empty JavaScript file <code>script.js</code>, for the logic, are linked to the document <code>index.html</code>.

-In the document's <code>&lt;body&gt;</code> element a new division is added with the <code>id="heightInfo"</code>, which is currently empty, but eventually it will show the height of the object the device is being pointed at.
+In the document's <code>&lt;body&gt;</code> element a new division is added with the <code>id="heightInfo"</code>, which is currently empty, but eventually it will show the height of the object it is being pointed at.

 An <code>onload</code> event is added within the <code>&lt;body&gt;</code> element to execute a JavaScript function <code>main()</code> once the document has loaded.